nmke-de/TemLarp/rules.md

 ### Sacrificing other attributes

 At any time, the player can choose to *decrease* four attributes by 1 to *raise* the remaining attribute by 1.
 This reflects the sacrifices made in other fields to rush progress in one field.

+## Events

+Events can generally be divided in two categories: Deliberate player decisions and things that happen when an attribute drops to zero.

+Deliberate player decision events are:

+- Economic Sanctions
+- Propaganda Campaign
+- Wars

+Things that happen when an attribute drops to zero are:

+- A nation ceases to exist.
+- Civil Wars
+- Coup d'État
+- Demotivated Nation

+### A nation ceases to exist.

+Once both CUL and ECO of a nation drop to zero, a nation ceases to exist.
+A combination of lack of goods and lack of something to believe in lead to the ultimate downfall of the nation.
+This is an alternative way to archieve game over, the other being conquest by a foreign nation.

+### Civil War

+Once POL drops to zero, if CUL is higher or equal to MIL, a civil war breaks out in the nation, which is now divided into no less than 2 warring parties.
+CUL, ECO and MIL are evenly divided among the warring parties, with all values rounded down.
+Furthermore, each warring party receives 1 POL and inherits the TEC of the former nation.
+The map, if any, of the nation is divided randomly among the warring parties.

+The player of the former nation can decide to play as one of the warring parties.
+The remaining warring parties are distributed among new players or become NPCs.
+All warring parties are considered nations in their own right from this point on, being in war with each other.

+### Coup d'État

+Once POL drops to zero, if CUL is lower than MIL, the player can decide to let the nation experience a coup d'état by the military instead of a civil war.

+### Demotivated Nation

+### Economic Sanction

+### Propaganda Campaign

+### War